DEVRY MATH 533 Week 6 Homework Recent

 The rank of the top 10 billionaires, their net worth (y), and their ages (x) are given in the table to the right.
 Complete parts a through d below.

-A group of researchers developed a recent method for ranking the total driving performance of golfers on a tour.
+A group of researchers developed a new method for ranking the total driving performance of golfers on a tour.
 The method requires knowing a golfer’s averaging driving distance (yards) and driving accuracy (percent of drives that land in the fairway).
 They construct a straight-line model relating driving accuracy(y) to driving distance(x).
 A MINITAB printout with prediction and confidence intervals for a driving distance of x = 300 is shown below.

 The accompanying data in the table below were derived from life tests for two different brands of cutting tools.
 Complete parts a through c.